bridgecrewio/jsonpath-ng/README.rst

 -----

 This library provides a robust and significantly extended implementation of JSONPath for Python.
-It is tested with Python 2.6, 2.7 & 3.x.
+It is tested with CPython 2.6, 2.7 & 3.x.

 This library differs from other JSONPath implementations in that it is a full *language* implementation, meaning the JSONPath expressions are